 - Do you ever worry about things that could befall you that are NOT happening right now, just because of news exposure?
 (Be honest.)
 A good example of that would be worrying about plane crashes after watching recent CNN coverage.

 If you answered yes to any of these questions, here’s what you can do:

 - Go outside, and apply your awareness to what’s happening right around you.
 Focus on the grass, and the birds, and anything you can access that’s both immediate and real, and requires one of your five, primary senses to uncover.

 - Sit down and meditate for at least five minutes.
-Similarly to #1, one of the best solutions for anxiety is mindfulness, or “present moment awareness.”
-If you don’t know how to mediate, there’s a course coming up that could be extraordinarily beneficial for you, and it’s free through the end of the month.
+Similarly to #1, one of the best solutions for anxiety is mindfulness, or “present moment awareness” meditations.
+If you don’t know how to do that, try this.